-6.3 Local authorities should take a joined up approach towards the action planning process, which should involve environmental health, planning, transport and corporate services departments, besides any other parts of the authority that may have a role to play.
-Some local authorities will also need to work with neighbouring authorities due to the nature of the air quality problem, or because measures they wish to take may have effects elsewhere.
+6.10 Local authorities should take a joined-up approach towards the action planning process, which should involve environmental health, climate change/sustainability, planning, transport and corporate services departments, besides any other parts of the authority that may have a role to play in contributing to meeting the air quality objectives.

+6.11 Some local authorities will also need to work with neighbouring authorities due to the nature of the air quality problem, or because measures they wish to take may have effects elsewhere.
 In such cases, the Scottish Government strongly recommends that consideration be given to developing regional air quality action plans.
-Action plans should also take account of other related plans such as Local Transport Strategies and Environmental Noise Action Plans.
+Action plans should also take account of other related strategies and plans such as Regional/Local Development Plans, Local Transport Strategies and Environmental Noise Action Plans which may help contribute to improving air quality and also have co-benefits in other policy areas.

-Setting up a steering group
+Setting up an action plan steering group

-6.4 Local authorities may wish to set up a steering group to take forward the development of an action plan.
-The members of the steering group should include representatives from all the relevant departments and may include officers from different local authorities, or other organisations such as Transport Scotland, Health Protection Scotland and SEPA.
-The steering group should also decide on how to engage support from local businesses, community groups, the public and other interested parties to take the process forward.
+6.12 Local authorities may wish to set up a steering group to take forward the development of an action plan.
+The members of the steering group should include representatives from all the relevant local authority departments and may include officers from different local authorities, or other organisations such as Transport Scotland, Public Health Scotland, NHS Health Boards and SEPA.
+The steering group should also decide on how to communicate and engage support from local businesses, community groups, the general public and other interested parties to take the process forward.